 Much hype surrounded the band as they were managed by music legend Jimmy Iovine, guided by legendary A&R man John Kalodner and produced by Bob Rock.
 It seemed like a formula for success, yet the band met an unfortunate set of circumstances that left many scratching their heads shortly after the release of their self-titled debut album.
 Many were to speculate why the band never achieved the level of success that their legendary team of backers took as inevitable.
 Many were to speculate that it was due to the dichotomy between the band's gruff appearance and their sound.
-The truth was that the band fell prey to an unfortunate set of circumstances that occurred in the limited window of time where bands get to perform - or get exiled in the music business.
-Three weeks into the band’s initial release, Geffen Records was sold, their label Manager left the company, accountants took over, and their records where lost in transit to their new distributors.
+The truth was that the band fell prey to an unfortunate set of circumstances that occurred in the limited window that bands get to produce sales in, or get exiled in the music business.
+Three weeks into the bands initial release, Geffen Records was sold, their label Manager left the company, accountants took over, and their records where lost in transit to their new distributors.
 As sales dropped off due to the lack of product availability, the accountants shut the project down.
 And so, another band dies....there's always more where they came from in the rough and tumble world that is the music business.

 As the band slowly recovered from the shock and lessons learned in the nasty world of the music business, they always remained close, as they are a family way before they are a band.
 They started to do local shows and remember why they loved music and each other.
 Since the reformation, the band has played high profile shows at venues as House of Blues, California Speedway for NASCAR, and the Rock The Bayou Festival in Houston TX.